23rd August 2018

 This was one of the first, yet not the only, documented uses of tooth replacement.
 While not necessarily the dental implant we know and love today, the ancient Chinese used bamboo cutting to replenish function in the mouth.
 These shards of wood fill in for a missing tooth to allow biting and chewing, though they weren’t the most cosmetically pleasing!
 The ancient Egyptians also toyed with tooth replacement, though they focussed on aesthetics rather than bamboo.
 Lost teeth were replaced for burial reasons to make mummies ‘whole’ enough for the afterlife.
 They attached jewels, stones, and sometimes other human teeth with gold wires, restoring the teeth but only after death.

-Fast forward to 1952 and studies were beginning to be published by the man affectionately known as the father of modern dental implants, Dr. Per-Ingvar Brånemark.
+Fast forward to 1952 and studies were beginning to be published by the man affectionately known as the father of modern dental implants, Dr Per-Ingvar Brånemark.
 It was Brånemark’s studies that provided the early indication that titanium could form the perfect stable root for tooth replacement.
 This breakthrough discovery occurred when he realised he couldn’t remove a small titanium cylinder from a healing bone.
 The cylinder had attracted the bone to heal around it, which began the first real rollercoaster of discovery in modern implant placement.

-Tooth replacement has clearly come a long way since the days of bamboo splinters.
+Dental implants have clearly come a long way since the days of bamboo splinters.
 From their beginnings in Mayan civilisation to being readily available right here in Stourbridge.
 The procedure is now far safer, more effective, and more regulated.